Skip to content

 The researchers assembled nearly 700 people into groups of two to five.
 Each group worked through a battery of tasks: brainstorming, puzzle-solving, moral reasoning, planning, negotiation.
 The tasks were deliberately diverse — if a group did well across all of them, it would not be because of task-specific expertise.

 The results were unambiguous.
 Groups do have a measurable general intelligence — a c-factor — that predicts performance across tasks as reliably as the g-factor predicts individual performance.
 This was not a weak statistical signal.
-It was robust, replicable, and consistent across different group compositions.
+It was strong, replicable, and consistent across different group compositions.

 Then came the finding that changed everything.